Summary

 2. Age ≥ 18 years of age at the time of informed consent.

-4. Received a first kidney transplant from a CMV seropositive donor in the past 7 days prior to enrollment
+4. Received a kidney transplant from a CMV seropositive (IgG positive) donor in the past 7 days prior to enrollment

-5. Individuals of reproductive (childbearing) potential must have a negative pregnancy test (serum or urine) collected prior to randomization (standard of care (SOC) results within 7 days prior to transplant may be used), and must also agree to use a medically approved method of contraception.
-Acceptable methods include: barrier method, intrauterine device (hormonal or non-hormonal), oral hormonal contraceptives, abstinence from the time of enrollment through 1 month after discontinuation of either PET or AP.
+5. Individuals of reproductive (childbearing) potential must have a negative pregnancy test (serum or urine) collected prior to randomization (SOC results within 7 days prior to transplant may be used), and must also agree to use a medically approved method of contraception.
+Acceptable methods include: barrier method, intrauterine device (hormonal or non-hormonal), oral hormonal contraceptives, abstinence from the time of enrollment through until discontinuation of ganciclovir or valganciclovir in either arm during the intervention period.

 NOTE: Individuals of reproductive potential are defined as individuals who have reached menarche and who have not been post-menopausal for at least 12 consecutive months with follicle stimulating hormone (FSH) ≥40 IU/mL or 24 consecutive months if an FSH is not available, i.e., who have had menses within the preceding 24 months, and have not undergone a sterilization procedure (e.g., hysterectomy, bilateral oophorectomy, or salpingectomy).

-6. If male, and not surgically sterile, must agree to practice barrier method of contraception or abstinence from the time of enrollment through 1 month after discontinuation of either PET or AP.
+6. If male, must agree to practice a barrier method of contraception or abstinence from the time of enrollment through 3 months after discontinuation of ganciclovir or valganciclovir in either arm during the intervention period.

 You CAN'T join if...